najibghadri/redux-dunk/README.md

  - Composable effect creator helpers out of the box: `Delay`, `Sequence`, `Par`, `Catch` and more coming, all of these return an Effect.
  - Dunk is written in Typescript
  - Small, simplistic library (so far)
+ - While loop installs as an enhancer, we found there is no need for that. dunk is only a middleware.
+This simplifies the architecture of the library.

 ### Cons compared to loop ➿
 - Battle-tested library